MinchinWeb/openttd-metalibrary/ReadMe.txt

             - Returns the tile set as the LineWalker end

 [Log.nut] v.3
-To get this to fully work, you will need to add a setting to your AI (in your
+To get this to fully work, you will need to add a setting to your GS (in your
     info.nut file)

 	function GetSettings() {